8 Best Campgrounds in Kamloops, BC

 Copper Quarter Campground is located off Highway 5N on the grounds of the Kamloops Agri Centre — a working horse barn and racetrack where agricultural events take place.

 At this full-service campground with space for 45 RVs, sites have 30-amp power, water, sewer, and Wi-Fi.
-Tucked away on a plot of grass beneath cottonwood trees, there’s also room for tenters.
+The campground can accommodate RVs up to 24 meters.
+Tucked away on a plot of grass beneath cottonwood trees, there's also room for tenters.
 Showers are available from May to September.
+Keep in mind that campfires are not allowed here.

 The campground has a relaxed country vibe, perhaps owing to the proximity of handsome horses running about Sage Bush Downs, located adjacent to the sizable campground.
 In the other direction, campers face the scenic backdrop of imposing Mount Paul.